Organization security clearances

 Designated organization screening

-Learn more about the DOS in Chapter 3: Registration – section 3.2.1 Levels of clearance of the Contract Security Manual.
+Learn more about the DOS in Chapter 3: Organization screening – Subsection 3.2.1 Types of organization clearances of the CSM.

 Organizations obtain a DOS through the organization screening process.